• Skip to primary navigation

 Cooked chopped apples and cherries in a frying pan.

-Four: Pour the fruit mixture in to an oven dish.
+Four: Pour the fruit mixture into an oven dish.

 Cooked chopped apples and cherries in an oven dish.

-Five: Make the crumble mix by putting the almonds and oats in to a food processor and blending until a flour consistency.
+Five: Make the crumble mix by putting the almonds and oats into a food processor and blending until a flour consistency.
 Add the coconut oil and sweetener and blend again.

 Ground almonds and oats in a blue dish.